-So, what is the son of a Lincolnshire farmer who died nearly 300 years ago got to do with C21st IT and education – well quite a lot really.
+So, what is entropy, and what has the son of a Lincolnshire farmer who died nearly 300 years ago got to do with C21st IT and education – well quite a lot really.
 I will explain.

 Mini biography of Sir Isaac Newton